math2001/math2001.github.io/content/post/vim-line-completion.md

 Do you know what kind of completion this is? **Line** completion.
 It looks for every lines that starts with the same text (it doesn't take into consideration the indication), and completes it for you!
-Awesome right?
+Awesome right? <!--more-->

 And to do that, you just need to press this while you're in insert mode: